leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-32.md

    ice-option-tag        = 1*ice-char
 ```

-The existence of an ice-option in an offer indicates that a certain extension is supported by the agent and is willing to use it, if the peer agent also includes the same extension in the answer.
-There might be further extension specific negotiation needed between the agents that determine how the extensions gets used in a given session.
+The existence of an ice-option in an offer indicates that a certain extension is supported by the agent and it is willing to use it, if the peer agent also includes the same extension in the answer.
+There might be further extension specific negotiation needed between the agents that determine how the extension gets used in a given session.
 The details of the negotiation procedures, if present, MUST be defined by the specification defining the extension (see Section 9.2).

 Example shows 'rtp+ecn' ice-option SDP line from RFC6679: